nuremics/nuremics/README.md

 In practice, the core framework `nuremics` is composed of three foundational _software items_:

 - The `Process` class defines a generic process component.
-It provides a flexible base structure that can be extended to implement domain-specific processes within `nuremics-apps`.
+It provides a flexible base structure that can be extended to implement domain-specific processes within `nuremics-labs`.

 - The `Workflow` class orchestrates the execution of multiple processes in a defined sequential order.
 It encapsulates the coordination logic and manages the progression of tasks throughout the workflow.

 - The `Application` class is the top-level component.
-It instantiates and executes a workflow, acting as the main entry point for any end-user application developed within `nuremics-apps`.
+It instantiates and executes a workflow, acting as the main entry point for any end-user application developed within `nuremics-labs`.

-In `nuremics-apps`, two main types of software components are developed to build domain-specific applications:
+In `nuremics-labs`, two main types of software components are developed to build domain-specific applications:

 - **Procs** (_software items_) — such as `Proc1, Proc2, ..., ProcX` — are implemented by subclassing the core `Process` class.
 Each **Proc** is defined as a class that encapsulates several functions (_software units_), typically executed sequentially within its `__call__` method.
 This design enables the creation of independent, reusable **Procs** that can be executed on their own or integrated into larger workflows.